 I am sure most of you have come across a 0% financing offer typically when buying large ticket items such as electronics (TVs, cameras), large appliances, jewelry, mattresses, and furniture.
 0% financing is also referred to as 0% promotional financing or “no interest if paid in full”.
 You might also come across 0% financing offers on lower ticket items because banks know they can make money.

-I have worked in the financial services industry for more than 10 years and want to share some tips about using 0% financing.
+I have worked in the financial services industry and want to share some tips about using 0% financing.

 I can tell you first hand that banks are counting on you to miss payments, get late fees, get charged interest for not paying your balance in full, and hope you forget about the 0% financing promotional period in which the interest rate (APR) will then skyrocket.